Best Offline Speech-to-Text & Voice to Text Mac (2026)

 Dictato is the best option for most users: private, affordable, works everywhere, and requires zero technical setup.
 Whisper (if you’re technical) and Apple Dictation (if you’re casual) are legitimate alternatives.

 Start by identifying which apps you dictate into most, then pick the tool that covers those apps without sending your audio to the cloud.
 That single decision eliminates most of the privacy risk.
 New to voice typing?
 Check out our beginner’s guide to dictation on Mac.
+For a broader overview of all voice-to-text methods, see our complete guide to voice to text on Mac.
+If you are looking for Whisper specifically, read our best Whisper apps for Mac guide.

 Ready to make the switch?